illagrenan/django-asgi-lifespan/README.md

 **:warning: This package is experimental.
 Lifespan signals work correctly only under uvicorn.**

+1. To install this package run:

-1. Install the package.
-Only Python 3.10 and Django 4 are supported.
+   Python 3.10, 3.11 and 3.12 are supported, with Django 4 and 5.

     ``` console
     $ pip install --upgrade django-asgi-lifespan
+    # or
+    $ poetry add django-asgi-lifespan
     ```

 2. Modify `asgi.py` to use a ASGI Lifespan compatible handler.